langx/website/src/routes/(blog-article)/how-to-stay-motivated-while-learning-a-new-language/+page.md

 ## **1. Set Clear Goals**

 When you start off on your learning journey, one of the first things you should do is set some goals.
 While at first you may not see the value in this, there are a few reasons why this is important.
 Not only will this help keep you motivated, as you try to meet or even surpass your goals, but you'll also help yourself see what exactly you're wanting to learn.
-It could be as simple as wanting to learn how to order food at a restaurant in Spanish, to being able to maintain a conversation in French with a native.
+It could be as simple as wanting to learn how to order food at a restaurant in Spanish or being able to maintain a conversation in French with a native.
 Either way, this step will help you realise why exactly, you want to learn a language.

 ## **2. Find a "Study Buddy"**